AustinClojure/workshop-docs/Pages/5-build-page.md

-# Chapter 5: More Code Changes
+# Chapter 5: Building the Index Page

 Now let's change the app's main page from "Hello, World" to something a little more chatty.